geoserver/geoserver/doc/en/user/source/services/wms/webadmin.rst

 Select :guilabel:`workspace` empty to configure global WMS settings.

-See section on :ref:`workspace_services` to override settings used WMTS :ref:`virtual_services`.
+See section on :ref:`workspace_services` to override settings used by WMS :ref:`virtual_services`.

 Service Metadata
 ----------------

-Description of WMS service, see the section on :ref:`service_metadata`.
+For a description of WMS services, see the section on :ref:`service_metadata`.

 .. _services_webadmin_wms_raster_options: